codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-03-is6.md

 file2.txt:Another line that matches search_pattern
 ```

-The behavior is similar to when searching single files, but with a few differences:
+This behavior is similar to searching a single file, but with a few differences:

-- All matching lines are printed to stdout with filename prefixes.
+- All matching lines are printed to stdout with a `<filename>:` prefix.
-- Exit with code `0` if any matching lines were found across all files.
+- The program exits with code `0` if any matching lines were found across all files.
-- Exit with code `1` if no matching lines were found in any file.
+- The program exits with code `1` if no matching lines were found in any file.

 ### Tests